 The B.A. in Psychology acquaints students with many of the key concepts, theories, principles, trends, and applications of ideas in the field of psychology today.
-The program prepares graduates for entry-level positions in many people-helping careers in the mental health, social services, and related fields.
+Since an understanding of the pervasiveness and impact of trauma on individuals and groups is critical to the field of psychology, we have infused a trauma-informed approach to psychology into the program, which is a hallmark of our program.
+Completion of the B.A. in psychology prepares graduates for entry-level positions in many people-helping careers in the mental health, social services, and related fields.
 Students who complete this degree with the required GPA will have met the basic academic requirements for Bethel's graduate degrees in counseling or marriage and family therapy.